ruthless-man/Awesome-Learn-from-Model/README.md

 - [[ICLR]( https://arxiv.org/abs/2212.04089)]  Editing models with task arithmetic

-  **基于任务向量算术的模型编辑**
-  从非常有趣的角度进行模型权重的修改，原理上比较清晰，论文主要的工作是一直在做实验验证这些观点

-  提出一种用任务向量编辑预训练模型的新方法，任务向量是通过将预训练模型权重减去该模型在任务中微调后权重而产生的。任务向量上的算术运算，如取负和相加，使得用户可修改和组合预训练模型的行为，也可以用来创建新的模型，在多个任务或由类比关系连接的任务上有更好的性能。这种方法高效易用，可实现无需额外推理成本的模型编辑。

-  使用方法：（1）删除特定向量来降低本模型在某方面的能力   （2）添加其他模型的任务向量增强本模型某方面能力  （3）通过类比（平行四边形法则）的方式让模型获得新能力（即使没有该方向的数据）
+  **Model editing based on task vector arithmetic** The model weights are modified from a very interesting Angle, and the principle is relatively clear.
+The main work of the paper is to verify these views by experiments.
+  A new method for editing pre-trained models with task vectors is proposed.
+The task vectors are generated by subtracting the pre-trained model weight from the fine-tuned weight of the model in the task.
+Arithmetic operations on task vectors, such as taking negative and adding, allow users to modify and combine the behavior of pre-trained models, and can also be used to create new models with better performance on multiple tasks or tasks connected by analogies.
+This method is efficient and easy to use, enabling model editing without additional inference costs.
+  How to use: (1) Remove a specific vector to reduce the capability of this model in a certain aspect (2) add task vectors of other models to enhance the capability of this model in a certain aspect (3) by analogy (parallelogram rule) to give the model a new capability (even if there is no data in that direction).

 #### Mode Connectivity and Loss landscape

-- :star: J.  Frankle  et  al.    Linear  Mode  Connectivity  and  the  Lottery  Ticket Hypothesis
+- :star: [[ICML](https://proceedings.mlr.press/v119/frankle20a)] Linear  Mode  Connectivity  and  the  Lottery  Ticket Hypothesis

-- D.  Yunis  et  al.   On  convexity  and  linear  mode  connectivity  in  neural networks
+- [[openreview](https://openreview.net/forum?id=TZQ3PKL3fPr)] On convexity and linear mode connectivity in neural networks

-- :star: [[arXiv](https://arxiv.org/abs/1802.10026)] T. Garipov et al.  Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs
+- :star: [[arXiv](https://arxiv.org/abs/1802.10026)] Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs

-- [[arXiv](https://arxiv.org/abs/2209.04836)] S. K. Ainsworth et al.  Git Re-Basin: Merging Models modulo Permutation Symmetries
+- [[arXiv](https://arxiv.org/abs/2209.04836)] Git Re-Basin: Merging Models modulo Permutation Symmetries

 - [[arXiv](https://arxiv.org/abs/2305.03053)] George  Stoica  et  al. ZipIt!
 Merging  Models  from  Different  Tasks without Training